-2012 Update
+2013 Update

 In 2008, the CCPA, First Call and Victoria's Community Council published the inaugural report Working for a Living Wage.
-That report calculated that the living family wage was \$16.74/hour in Metro Vancouver, and \$16.39/hour in Metro Victoria.
-That full report, detailing the principles, rationale, methodology, data sources, and business case for the living wage calculation can be found at www.policyalternatives.ca/livingwage2012.
+That report calculated that the living wage for families was \$16.74/hour in Metro Vancouver, and \$16.39/hour in Metro Victoria.
+That full report, detailing the principles, rationale, methodology, data sources, and business case for the living wage calculation can be found at policyalternatives.ca/livingwage2013.
 Since then, however, family costs have continued to rise and changes have occurred to government taxes and transfers.
-And so this short report updates our calculation, providing the 2012 living wage for Metro Vancouver-now \$19.14/hour.
+And so this short report updates our calculation, providing the 2013 living wage for Metro Vancouver-now \$19.62/hour.

-For more on the Metro Vancouver Living Wage for Families campaign, including information for those wanting to become living wage employers, visit www. livingwageforfamilies.ca.
+For more on the Metro Vancouver Living Wage for Families campaign, including for those wanting to become living wage employers, visit livingwageforfamilies.ca.